 Whereas Extroverted Sensing seeks to give or share an experience with others, Introverted Sensing is there to receive it.
-Si is the consciousness of the experience the user has had.
-This consciousness as high as the cognitive function is developed.
+Si is the consciousness of the experience the user is having or has had, a consciousness as strong as the cognitive function is developed.
 There is nothing objective about it: the sensation received from an experience is unique to each individual.

-This orientation towards the past engenders a form of respect towards the past.
-Therefore creating in the Si user well-anchored habits with framed daily rituals, rules of life and behaviors to be respected, or the perpetuation of traditions.
-Thanks to this, it can be said of these users that they are often disciplined, living in order.
+This orientation towards the past engenders a form of respect towards the past, therefore creating in the Si user well-anchored habits with framed daily rituals, rules of life and behaviors to be respected, or the perpetuation of traditions.
+Thanks to this, it can be said of these users that they are often disciplined and living in order.